 - To certain charitable organizations set forth in the IRC in accordance with the principal’s history of making or joining in the making of gifts.

 G.S.
 32C-2-217(a) and (b).
 This authority is similar to the authority of the agent to make gifts under prior law in accordance with the principal’s history of gift giving.
 G.S.
 32A-2(14) (repealed).

 Any authority that enlarges or modifies the agent’s general authority to make a gift requires specific, express language in the POA.
 For example, if the principal wants the agent to be able to make unlimited gifts to a trust and the principal does not have a history of making such gifts, then it is advisable for the principal to expressly state such authority in the POA.

 d.
 Gifts Authorized by Court Order

 If the POA is silent or limited as to the agent’s gift making authority or the agent wants to make a gift that is different from a gift authorized by the POA, the agent may always petition the court for an order authorizing the agent to make a gift of the principal’s property that is reasonable under the circumstances.
 G.S.
 32C-2-218.
-This is similar to prior NC law, which authorized the agent to file a special proceeding to obtain the authority to make a gift.
+This is similar to but broader than prior NC law, which authorized the agent to file a special proceeding to obtain the authority to make a gift where the POA did not expressly authorize gifts of the principal’s property.
 G.S.
 32A-14.10 (repealed).